amirkasaei/carinox/README.md

 # **CARINOX**

 ## **Setup**
 To install the necessary dependencies, use the provided `environment.yml` file.
-Additionally, run the downloader script to acquire any required assets.
+Additionally, run the hps_installer script to acquire any required assets.

 ### **Installation**
 ```bash